nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - At least one space between `sort` and `-s` is needed.
 - At least one space between `-s` and `so` is needed.
 - At least one space between `SORT_ORDER` and `sb` is needed.
-- All prefixes and parameters must be given.
+- All parameters must be given.
-- No duplicate prefix can be used.
+- No duplicate parameters can be used.
-- Parameters used are case-sensitive.
+- `SORT_ORDER` and `SORT_BY` are case-sensitive.
 - The sort command will only sort all suppliers in VendorVault.
 - i.e.
     - If you have searched for a supplier using the `find` command,